devnull-cz/c-prog-lang/modules/function-intro.md

 # Function introduction

 Functions can be used to encapsulate some work, for code re-factoring, etc.
-Note that we have mentioned before that C supports [structured programming](https://en.wikipedia.org/wiki/Structured_programming).
+Note that we have mentioned before that C supported [structured programming](https://en.wikipedia.org/wiki/Structured_programming).

 A function has a single return value and multiple input parameters.